gahlberg/cloud-instance-metadata-test-tools/README.md

 Python Scripts to test cloud instances for the open metadata service vulnerability. simple python proxy server (proxy-server.py) and retrieving parameters like hostname, IP address, and MAC address (get-info.py) scripts through an EC2 instance.

-***Note: that the prerequisites are to install python-pip, git, and additionally the requests and flask python modules via PIP install.***
+***Note: that the prerequisites are to install python-pip, git; AND subsequentially the requests and flask python modules via PIP install.***

 ## INSTALLATION STEPS FOR a Linux-AMI Instance within EC2:
 [ec2-user@ip-172.31.x.x ~]$ sudo yum install git -y